Delaware is a small state, but we are not immune to the global challenges of autism.

 Nationally, autism has increased by about 600% over the past 20 years

-The Department of Developmental Disabilities Services (DDDS) reports (from information received March 2012) 565 individual with autism registered for services.
+The Department of Developmental Disabilities Services (DDDS) reported (from information received March 2012) 565 individual with autism registered for services at that time.

 - 269 were adults with autism